Environment Variables

 MONGO_LOG

-Path to the log directory for the current MongoDB instance.
+Path to the log directory.

 ${MONGO_LOG_ROOT}/${MONGO_INSTANCE}